adebruyne/flashcard-app/readmetext.txt

 LIVE DEMO *****LINK*****

 Overview:
 QuizMe is a Node.js/Express server-rendered...  alksdjflkasjdfkajsdfkjasdlkfjas;ldkfjaslkdfja;lksdjfalskdjfa.
-Handlebars partials were used to render the front-end views. jfaksdjfkasjdf;kasjdflkajsdfklajsd;kfjaAdditions will be made in React.
+Handlebars partials were used to render the front-end views. jfaksdjfkasjdf;kasjdflkajsdfklajsd;kfja.
+Additions will be made in React.

 Built by:
 Aylin DeBruyne